Beck-Sisyphus/TX2-TX1-setup/README.md

 # 1. flash the TX2
 ## 1.1 download jetpack L4T 3.0

-Provided by TA: JetPack-L4T-3.0-linux.run put in a new folder.
+Provided by TA: JetPack-L4T-3.0-linux.run

-run:
-`sudo .JetPack-L4T-3.0-linux.run`
+put it in a new folder.
+Run: `sudo .JetPack-L4T-3.0-linux.run`

+Warning:
 * do not run the script in sudo mode when installing host components
 * do not install OpenCV4Tegra V2.4 for TX2, we will use OpenCV3
 * for TX2 you may need to flash it tiwce, one just flash the OS, the other install cuda
 * if the tx1/tx2 cannot boot the GUI, but shut down after finish loading BIOS, try to change a more powerful power source

+After flash, the system can be launch.

+username: nvidia
+password: nvidia

-## basic tools
+# 2. Install basic tools

+run one by one:

 `sudo apt-get install terminator -y`

 `sudo apt-get install git`